luciluci/PriceTrail/PriceTrail/README.txt

 * create product page with: image, graphic, delete action..
 * register to emag profitshare
+* add get attribute to /my-products for filtering the displayed products
+* add favorites products and sort the view by them

     grafic with the most
 * when logged out, pages should be redirected to login page